 Types of Admission for International Students

 Regular admission will be granted if the student's records meet YSU's academic requirements for admission, satisfy the high school curriculum requirements, and show that the applicant has adequate preparation for study in the proposed major.
-Regular admission is unconditional admission.

 Students meeting all the above admissions requirements except the specified level of English proficiency may be admitted conditionally.
 This admission is conditional upon successful completion of English language study at YSU's English Language Institute (ELI).
+Conditionally admitted students are not permitted to submit TOEFL or IELTS scores as evidence of English proficiency.

 Admission with Transfer Credit